matcampos/api-golang/readme.md

     go install
 ```

-- to run this build go on terminal and enter: `api-golang`
+- to run this build go on terminal in the root directory of the project and enter: `api-golang`

 Another option to build and run the it is the following command: